What is Foster Care?

-The KWHS relies on the dedication of Foster Volunteers to aid in the recovery of animals who may not be ready for adoption due to medical or behavioural reasons.
-Foster volunteers temporarily care for animals in their home until the animals are ready to be adopted.
-The goal of the Foster Program is to provide the animals in our care with an opportunity for a ‘forever’ home.
+The definition of foster is: “to promote the growth and development of an individual.”
+The KWHS relies on the dedication of Foster Volunteers to aid in the recovery of animals who may not be ready for adoption due to medical or behavioral reasons.
+Foster volunteers temporarily care for animals in their home until the animals are ready to be placed up for adoption.

 All vet costs and supplies including food, litter, medications, examinations, and prescription diets are provided by the KWHS.

-Foster Volunteers care for immature, mildly sick or injured animals, and animals in need of socialization.
-This program is perfect for those who may not be able to commit to an animal for it’s entire life.
+This program is perfect for those who may not be able to commit to an animal for its entire life.

 Being a foster caregiver is a rewarding experience, but it can also be frustrating and challenging at times.
-If you are prepared for a challenge please consider becoming a member of the KWHS Foster Care Team.
+If you are looking for a for an experience that is truly rewarding, consider becoming a member of the KWHS Foster Care Team.